HDFGroup/hdf-rest-api/AclOps/index.rst

 * updateACL: The given user is authorized to modify the ACLs of a resource

-A special username 'default' is used to denote the access permission for all other users who or not list in the ACL (including un-authenticated requests that don't provide a username).
+A special username 'default' is used to denote the access permission for all other users who are not listed in the ACL (including un-authenticated requests that don't provide a username).

 Example
 -------